 (Pocket-lint) - There are plenty of media streamers around but few offer as extensive range of apps and channels as Roku.
 The company has been manufacturing online streaming boxes for several years but which should you choose?

-The product offerings in the UK and the US are slightly different, with the US often getting Roku devices that never launch in the UK - as well as Roku TVs that don't always travel internationally.
+The product offerings in the UK and the US are slightly different, with the US often getting Roku devices that never launch in the UK - as well as Roku TVs and speakers that don't always travel internationally.

 Which is the best Roku streamer to buy today?